AmitKabya/OGRE/README.md

 ### Datasets:
 - DBLP
 - Pubmed
-- Cora
 - Yelp
 - Reddit
+- Flickr
+- Youtube

 `datasets` directory consists of several small datasets.
-You can find the larger ones in [This Google Drive link](https://drive.google.com/drive/folders/1zycmmDES39zVlbVCYs88JTJ1Wm5FbfLz), taken from [GraphSaint public github repository](https://github.com/GraphSAINT/GraphSAINT).
+You can find the larger ones in [This Google Drive link](https://drive.google.com/drive/folders/1zycmmDES39zVlbVCYs88JTJ1Wm5FbfLz), taken from [GraphSaint public github repository](https://github.com/GraphSAINT/GraphSAINT) and from [NRL Benchmark public github repository](https://github.com/PriyeshV/NRL_Benchmark)
+(go to `link prediction` or `node classification` directories, there you will find links to datasets in .mat format).

 Notice you will have to adjust them to our files format (will be further explained) or provide a data loader function in order to produce the networkx graph.
+For .mat files, see how Youtube and Flickr datasets are loaded.
+You can add the appropriate condition to the function "load_data" in `evaluation_tasks` -> `eval_utils.py`.
+Note that when having .mat file, it has both the edges and labels.
+To see an example for a use go to "load_data" in `evaluation_tasks` -> `eval_utils.py` and to `evaluation_tasks` -> `calculate_static_embeddings.py`.

 ### What files should you have in order to embed your graph?
 - In order to calculate the embedding, you first must have an edge list file: